 [BS] ROOF ASSEMBLY (For application to Chapter 15 only).
-A system designed to provide weather protection and resistance to design loads.
-In system consists of a roof covering roof covering and roof deck roof deck or a single component serving as both the roof covering and the roof deck-roof deck.
-A roof assembly includes the roof deck-roof deck, vapor retarder-underlayment, substrate or and roof covering and can also include a thermal barrier, insulation or a vapor retarder, vapor retarder and roof covering based on design specifications.
+A system designed to provide weather protection and resistance to design leads. loads.
+The system consists of a roof covering-roof covering and roof deck_roof deck_or a single component serving as both the roof covering and the roof deck_roof deck.
+A roof assembly includes the roof deck_roof deck, vapor retarder_underlayment, substrate or and roof covering and can also include a thermal barrier, insulation or a vapor retarder, vapor retarder and roof covering based on design specifications.